What wildflowers should I sow?

 There are many reasons to sow wildflowers in your garden – whether you are covering pesky patches or sowing a beautiful medley for a chosen border.
 With a bit of imagination, you can create a vibrantly coloured space that is buzzing, flying, fluttering, and hopping with life whilst delivering showstopper looks.

 Wildflowers bring an unrivalled beauty and charm to your garden that only they can deliver.
 Whether it is punchy perennials or stunning annuals, the burst of colour they add to your garden will surely liven up even the dullest of areas.
 By using a mix of British and American wildflowers in our bags, we can select the brightest of the bunch to ensure you are left with a brightly coloured meadow at the end of sowing.

 Wildflowers offer pollinators, bees, butterflies, and insects food from their leaves, pollen and nectar while giving them a place to call home and take shelter as they travel across your garden.
 These pollinators then return the favour by moving pollen across the meadow, enabling your wildflowers to develop seeds that produce more flowers!

 Tackling troublesome spots

 When it comes to showing off in larger areas, our Bees Please, Hi Butterfly, Clay Display and Shade Showcase are the ones to go for!
-These mixes all contain grass seed which helps to create a healthy and happy habitat for pollinators to enjoy while also keeping the weeds at bay.
+These mixes all contain grass seed, which helps create a healthy and happy habitat for pollinators to enjoy while keeping the weeds at bay.
 So, if you’re looking to sow a larger meadow, these are the perfect mixes for you!

-If you’re looking to remodel a smaller rundown area, then look no further than our Absolutely Annuals wildflower mix!
-Showing off in beds and boarders is where this mix comes into its element, thanks to being packed to the brim with 100% wildflowers meaning it will deliver nothing but beautiful blooms!
+If you want to remodel a smaller rundown area, look no further than our Absolutely Annuals wildflower mix!
+Showing off in beds and boarders is where this mix comes into its element, thanks to being packed to the brim with 100% wildflowers, meaning it will deliver nothing but beautiful blooms!